-With more than five million UK workers classed as self-employed, the Government has announced a series of measures designed to offer support.
+With more than five million UK workers classed as self-employed, the government has announced a series of measures designed to offer support.

-Earlier measures announced include self-employed people being able to access Universal Credit at a rate equivalent to Statutory Sick Pay – around £94 a week – and the new Employment and Support Allowance is available for people affected by the virus, even if you find yourself simply self-isolating.
+Earlier measures announced include the self-employed being able to access Universal Credit at a rate equivalent to Statutory Sick Pay – around £94 a week – and the new Employment and Support Allowance is available for people affected by the virus, even if you find yourself simply self-isolating.
 You won’t need to go to a job centre.
 For more information on claiming benefits during the coronavirus outbreak, visit the government’s dedicated website.

 For anyone who owes tax already, the Government has introduced new ‘time to pay’ arrangements to defer payments if necessary.

 Self-assessment payments have also been deferred until January 2021, so sole traders won’t need to pay the tax normally due in July 2020.

 The new IR35 regulations, which were due to come into force in April 2020, have also now been postponed for at least a year.

 The Government has also launched a new helpline to support businesses and self-employed people during this time.
 Some 2,000 call handlers are now taking calls on 0800 0159 559 Monday-Saturday.